aralab-unr/ga-drl-aubo-ara-lab/README.md

 ```

 ## Aubo environment setup details:
+**NOTE**: Some experiments are using less than 6 joints for learning.
+Please refer to environments section for details.

 **Action**: Each action is a set of 6 joint states of Aubo i5 robot

 **Action space**: Each joint state can take joint values between -1.7 and 1.7